The 6 Best Air Purifiers Are Efficient and Discrete

 Best for the Bedroom: Coway Airmega 150

 Why we love it: If there’s any room in which you should keep an air purifier, it’s the bedroom, where air pollution can, but shouldn’t, go unnoticed while you sleep.
-I occasionally snore at night because of allergies, so an air purifier can make the difference between slumbering in sweet silence or unintentionally waking up my wife with irritating throaty nocturnal reverberations.
-I like the Coway Airmega 150 as a nighttime air-filtering companion partially because its minimalist and compact design blends into the room (in fact, it has won several design awards and is sold at the MoMA Design Store).
+For our writer who often snores at night because of allergies, this air purifier can make the difference between slumbering in sweet silence or unintentionally waking up a partner with irritating, throaty nocturnal reverberations.
+The Coway Airmega 150 is an ideal nighttime air-filtering companion partially because its minimalist and compact design blends into the room (in fact, it has won several design awards and is sold at the MoMA Design Store).
 More important, the Airmega 150 built-in air quality sensor automates fan speeds, cranking up to its most effective mode only if/when needed.
 Otherwise, normally the fan inside spins with a gentle hum, barely perceptible even when placed a few feet away and rather pleasant as a white-noise source.
+Bonus: It’s on sale right now at Amazon, along with a few other Coway models.

-The best part: A lot of air purifiers pollute the air when cleaned or while replacing the filters, but Coway designed a super-easy-to-access prefilter that slides out without releasing everything it so diligently sucked up.
+The best part: A lot of air purifiers pollute the air when cleaned or while replacing the filters, but Coway designed a supereasy-to-access prefilter that slides out without releasing everything it so diligently sucked up.
+It also comes in a few different trendy colorways, including sage green and peony pink.

 The best part: Surprisingly affordable, it wouldn’t be unreasonable to buy several Förnuftigs to place strategically around the house, specifically mounted above/near pet beds or litter boxes.

-Why we love it: This no-frills home appliance brand’s collab with Popular Science packs the high-tech specs of a HEPA filter (99.97% airborne particle removal with a 3-month lifespan) into a compact model size that’s easy on the eyes and clocks in under $100.
+Why we love it: This no-frills home appliance brand’s collab with Popular Science packs the high-tech specs of a HEPA filter (99.97% airborne particle removal with a three-month life span) into a compact model size that’s easy on the eyes and clocks in under $100.
 The three different fan-speed settings provide a calming white-noise effect, and its built-in LED conveniently functions as an adjustable nightlight—aka everything you need for a streamlined bedside table routine.
+You can read our full review of the unit here.

 The best part: The child-lock feature and odor-neutralizing prowess.